realworldocaml/book/book/maps-and-hashtables/README.md

 val m2 : (int, string, Int.comparator_witness) Map.t = <abstr>
 ```

-Logically, these two sets should be equal, and that's the result that you get
+Logically, these two maps should be equal, and that's the result that
-if you call `Map.equal` on them:
+you get if you call `Map.equal` on them:

 ```ocaml env=main
 # Map.equal String.equal m1 m2;;
 - : bool = true
 ```

-But because the elements were added in different orders, the layout of the
+But because the elements were added in different orders, the layout of
-trees underlying the sets will be different.
-As such, a structural comparison
+the trees underlying the maps will be different.
+As such, a
-function will conclude that they're different.
+structural comparison function will conclude that they're different.

-Let's see what happens if we use polymorphic compare to test for equality.
+Now let's try to test for equality using polymorphic compare.  `Base`
-`Base` hides polymorphic comparison by defaults, but it is available by
+hides polymorphic comparison by defaults, but it is available by
 opening the `Poly` module, at which point `=` is bound to polymorphic
 equality.

 Comparing the maps directly will fail at runtime because the
-comparators stored within the sets contain function values:
+comparators stored within the maps contain function values.

 ```ocaml env=main
 # Poly.(m1 = m2);;
 Exception: (Invalid_argument "compare: functional value")
 ```

-We can, however, use the function `Map.Using_comparator.to_tree` to expose
+We can, however, use the function `Map.Using_comparator.to_tree` to
-the underlying binary tree without the attached comparator.
-This same issue
+expose the underlying binary tree without the attached comparator.
-comes up with other data types, including sets, which we'll discuss later in
-the chapter.

 ```ocaml env=main
 # Poly.((Map.Using_comparator.to_tree m1) =